apache/openwhisk-client-js/test/integration/README.md

 You can retrieve these settings from the `.wskprops` file.

 *Note:* If the tests fail, you might need to remove the created artifacts manually.

-[Alternatively](https://github.com/apache/incubator-openwhisk-client-js#integration-tests), you can run the`prepIntegrationTests.sh` script using guest credentials or by specifying specific credentials.